 - Assess circumference and body measurements with calipers at the beginning, mid, and end of the 8-week period

 The initial week was a “flushing” phase.
 Her goal was to detox estrogen and get my body responding with a macro-reversal (eating LESS carbs!).
 She reported I’m a good carb metabolizer because I carry most of my weight through my hips and thighs—I’m a endomorph body type.
 Making the flip to eating less carbs helped me jumpstart my metabolism for many reasons.
 It takes the body more energy to digest and breakdown protein than carbs/fats, making the thermogenic effect much greater than a typical eating day.

 The meal plan really does take the guess work out of the process, and the process was working!
 I know what I have to buy at the store each week, and I know what I need to eat all day, every day.
 It’s quite simple to plan, it’s the prep work that takes extra time.
 Initially I was so focused on meal prep and adjusting to the reduced caloric intake (yes, honestly I was hungry, very hungry the first two weeks), that I didn’t recognize what I was NOT eating.
 As my body adjusted, ultimately her meal plan kept me satiated and I discovered I have more energy (critical to any parent!).
 And the scale was moving, so I felt extra motivated to continue to see what could happen.

-*BRAND NEW!* AMC’s created 60-Days of YOU! program in collaboration with Coach Katie—eight weeks of fitness and nutrition guidance that will take the guesswork out of slimming down, getting fit and establishing a healthy relationship with food and exercise.
-Together, Coach Cassandra and Coach Katie will help you create a guidance map for your new health habits and create a strategy to make them stick!
+*BRAND NEW!* AMC’s created 60-Days of YOU! program —eight weeks of fitness and nutrition guidance that will take the guesswork out of slimming down, getting fit and establishing a healthy relationship with food and exercise.
+Coach Cassandra will help you create a guidance map for your new health habits and create a strategy to make them stick!
 Join us and make the commitment to honor yourself for the next 60-days.
 To learn more…

 ~ . ~ . ~ . ~. ~